-WPLC has three groups responsible for this project:
+WPLC has several groups responsible for this project:

 Funding within SCLS

 SCLS is a member of the WPLC digital buying pool.
 SCLS pays the WPLC membership fee which pays for the OverDrive platform and allows all SCLS libraries to be part of the pool.